-103, 104.
-College Physics. (with lab)
+103. College Physics. (with lab 1.25 units)

-This sequence is designed to provide a general survey of physics.
+This course is the first of a two-semester sequence designed to provide a general survey of physics.
 It emphasizes the relationship between basic physical principles and observations, both in the laboratory and in everyday events around us.
-It covers topics in mechanics, wave phenomena, electricity and magnetism and modern physics.
+It covers topics in mechanics and wave phenomena.
 The mathematical level of presentation assumes elementary algebra and basic trigonometry.
 While it serves as the appropriate physics course for students in the life sciences, it is designed to be accessible to all who have an interest in the subject.
 There is one laboratory period per week in addition to class work.
+Offered Fall semester only.